For any questions please send us a email. Click Here.

 We will get back to you as soon as possible.

 Angelina (Dagastine) Hanby

 Angelina "Lena" Hanby was the daughter of Italian immigrants who settled in the farming community of Port Norris known as "Little Italy".
 She was raised on Strawberry Avenue, in the same house where she would raise her own family.

-The youngest of fourteen children, Lena worked for the family trucking and busing business Dagastine's Transfer for fifty years.
+The youngest of sixteen children, Lena worked for the family trucking and busing business Dagastine's Transfer for fifty years.
 This business was the first to transport local oysters by truck to destinations in the Midwest, creating new markets for the then thriving oyster industry in Bivalve and Shellpile.
 Dagastine's Transfer also provided bus service for generations of school children in Commercial Township.

 Lena was a lifelong member of St. Anthony's Roman Catholic Church in Port Norris.